Wie schön leuchtet der Morgenstern, BWV 1 discography: Recordings

-The conductor Fritz Lehmann recorded nine Bach cantatas with the Berliner Motettenchor and the Berliner Philharmoniker with Deutsche Grammophon.
+The conductor Fritz Lehmann recorded nine Bach cantatas with the Berliner Motettenchor and the Berliner Philharmoniker for Deutsche Grammophon.
 Recordings of nine cantatas were made between 1950 and 1952, and Wie schön leuchtet der Morgenstern was the first one to be released, in 1952.
 Lehmann died in 1956, preventing an expansion of the project.
 The nine cantatas were reissued by Eloquence Classics in 2018.
 Fritz Werner recorded around 50 of Bach's church cantatas with the Heinrich-Schütz-Chor Heilbronn and the Pforzheim Chamber Orchestra between 1959 and 1974, recording Wie schön leuchtet der Morgenstern in 1965.
 Several of them were reissued in 2004.
 A reviewer of the first volume noted: "Fritz Werner has this music in his blood.
 His instincts for Bach style are generally sound and he directs the music with a profound belief in it.
 These are performances of quiet conviction."

 In 1971, Wie schön leuchtet der Morgenstern was the first cantata for the project to record all church cantatas by Bach on period instruments in historically informed performances for what is now known as the Teldec series (it began on the Telefunken label); the conductor was Nikolaus Harnoncourt, who was one of two conductors on the project, the other being Gustav Leonhardt.
 While some instruments such as baroque violins were relatively easily available, other instruments necessary for historically informed performance posed more challenges, for example, the oboe da caccia which is specified in the score of this cantata.
 A reconstructed version of this instrument was available by 1973, when the revival of the instrument had benefited from scholarly research at the beginning of the 1970s.
 However, it is not clear what would have been available for Jürg Schäftlein and Karl Gruber, the oboists of Harnoncourt's instrumental ensemble Concentus Musicus Wien, when BWV 1 was recorded.
 Another aspect of historically informed performance is the use of all male singers (which was the norm for Bach in Leipzig).
 Harnoncourt conducted the first four cantatas with the Wiener Sängerknaben, with a soprano soloist from the boys' choir and a countertenor for the alto part.